algattik/hdinsight-kafka-spark/README.md

 * __Power BI__: We will consume the data from Spark into an interactive dashboard.

-See the following section on how to obtain the Kafka broker and Zookeeper host information.

 ## To run this example

 ### Deploy ARM Template